-Publisher's Note: Trenton Gary, SCC Press stays neutral with regard to jurisdictional claims in published maps and institutional affiliations
+Publisher's Note: SCC Press stavs neutral with regard to jurisdictional claims in published maps and institutional affilia-

-Copyright: © 2023 by the author(s).
-Licensee Trenton Gary, SCC Press, Kowloon, Hong Kong S.A.R., China.
-The article is an open access article distributed under the terms conditions of the Creative Commons Attribution (CC BY) (https://creativecommons.org/licenses/b y/4.0/)
+Copyright: © 2023 by the author.
+Licensee SCC Press, Kowloon, Hong Kong S.A.R., China.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/b y/4.0/).